 Station Area Development (Section 5.1.1) - The areas in a one-half mile radius around the Midway East stations at Rice Street, Dale Street, Lexington Parkway, and Snelling Avenue accounted for much of the area surrounding the infill stations of Western Avenue, Victoria Street, and Hamline Avenue.
 The City of St. Paul station area planning process will result in plans, recommendations, and proposed ordinances comparable to those for the other Central Corridor LRT stations.
-Specific policies and regulations implemented will depend on the desires of the residents and other stakeholders around the stations, and on the transit oriented development (TOD) potential at each station.
+Specific policies and regulations implemented will depend on the desires of the residents and other stakeholders around the station.
 New infill development is more likely to occur around stations with policies and development regulation changes that encourage it.
-Stability and enhancement of existing land use patterns and densities is more likely to occur around stations with development policies and regulations which encourage it.
-Additional development would likely be focused at each infill station; this incremental impact will not be significant.
+Stability and enhancement of existing land use patterns and densities is more likely to occur around stational development would likely be focused at each infill station; this incremental impact will not be significant.
 No adverse effects are anticipated and no additional mitigation is required.